 Tom has been the Head of Performance at the British Paralympic Association since June 2019.
 He is responsible for Sports Science and Medicine delivery.

 Caz is a multi-disciplinary gold medallist who has competed in multiple Paralympic Games, including the previous Tokyo Games in 1964.
-She retired from competition in 1994 and joined the BPA as a team administrator.
+She retired from competition in 1994 and joined the ParalympicsGB as a team administrator.
 Her role currently involves operational scoping of accessible environments ahead of the Tokyo Games.